Welcome to the Graduate Counseling Program!

 The University of Vermont Graduate Counseling Program is designed to prepare students with the professional knowledge and skills they need to act as facilitators of change and growth for individuals, groups, and organizations.

-The Mental Health and School Counseling tracks of the UVM Counseling Program are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the national accrediting body for counselor education programs.
+The Clinical Mental Health (M.S.
+Degree) and School Counseling (M.S.
+Degree) programs of the UVM Counseling Program are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the national accrediting body for counselor education programs.
+The CACREP accreditation status of the two programs has been extended to October 31, 2020.
 Our College is also accredited by the National Council for Accreditation of Teacher Education (NCATE).

 Clinical Mental Health Counseling